-- Dictionary attacks: Attackers can try logging in with dictionaries of the most common passwords, automated and therefore quicker than they could manually.
+- Dictionary attacks: Attackers can try logging in using automation with dictionaries of the most common passwords and therefore succeed quicker than they could manually.

 The Takeaway: Even though passwords are a popular form of authentication, they aren’t actually the most secure.
 Try other options, such as two-factor authentication or biometrics.

 2. There are many options for password alternatives.

 You now may be sold on the merits of passwordless authentication.
 But is it feasible for your organization?
 It’s time to get into the details.